Blog

 • Meet regularly with the same partner for continuity

-• Correct each other's mistakes; that's the whole point
+• Correct each other's mistakes; that is the whole point

 Meetup Groups and Stammtisch